September 3rd, 2010

 USZ09 – December T-Bond Futures (Last:43.86)

-At yesterday’s peak, the futures were just a few ticks shy of a potentially important Hidden Pivot target at 121^31.
-If it fails to contain the surge, however, look for another topping possibility at 122^22, a Hidden Pivot that you can short with a tight stop-loss.
+At yesterday's peak, the futures were just a few ticks shy of a potentially important Hidden Pivot target at _____.
+If it fails to contain the surge, however, look for another topping possibility at _____, a Hidden Pivot that you can short with a tight stop-loss.
 Switch to a 5-tick trailing stop on a pullback of 10 ticks, and use 121^24 as a minimum downside target.
-A top of at least short-term significance is loosely corroborated by a 43.18 target for TBT that I disseminated in the chat room yesterday afternoon. ______ UPDATE: Both vehicles trashed their respective targets, stopping out anyone who attempted to go against the trend.
+A top of at least short-term significance is loosely corroborated by a _____ target for TBT that I disseminated in the chat room yesterday afternoon.

 GCZ09 – Comex December Gold (Last:1007.90)

 Considering that Gold has simply been loitering near $1000, chat-room interest in the stuff seems somewhat fevered.
-Relative to my forecast for the dollar and U.S. Treasurys (see today’s touts), I see bullion remaining under pressure for perhaps another week or two before it advances on a long-standing Hidden Pivot target at 1074.50.
-I’ll be ready to reconsider if the December futures start pumping out some bullish impulse legs on the hourly chart (or even a mere 1001.70 on the 5-minute bars) , but until that time, keep the 970.80 downside target in mind as a worst-case number for the near term. _______ UPDATE (1:21 p.m.): We lucked out during this morning’s weekly tutorial session when a “camouflage” entry opportunity at 1004.50 popped up unexpectedly, allowed us to get long almost risklessly.
-The ‘D’ target of the minor pattern used to make entry was 1005.70, but, as is the usual practice with camouflage entries, longs were to hold onto at least a small portion of their original positions for potentially bigger thrills ahead.
+Relative to my forecast for the dollar and U.S. Treasurys (see today's touts), I see bullion remaining under pressure for perhaps another week or two before it advances on a long-standing Hidden Pivot target at _____.
+I'll be ready to reconsider if the December futures start pumping out some bullish impulse legs on the hourly chart (or even a mere 1001.70 on the 5-minute bars) , but until that time, keep the 970.80 downside target in mind as a worst-case number for the near term. _______ UPDATE (1:21 p.m.): We lucked out during this morning's weekly tutorial session, when a "camouflage" entry opportunity at 1004.50 popped up unexpectedly.
+It allowed us to get long almost risklessly.
+The 'D' target of the minor pattern used to make entry was 1005.70, but longs were advised to hold onto at least a small portion of their original positions for potentially bigger thrills ahead.
 [Note: Recordings of more than 30 Wednesday sessions are available to all seminar grads.
-The seminar fee includes three months’ access to the recordings, but if you’ve used that up, please contact mikej165@gmail.com to renew.)
+The seminar fee includes three months' access to the recordings, but if you've used that up, please contact mikej165@gmail.com to renew.)

 DXY – NYBOT Dollar Index (Last:77.06)